-A crossbite is a kind of dental misalignment where the upper and lower teeth don’t connect in the correct position when you bite.
+A crossbite is a kind of dental misalignment where the upper and lower teeth don't connect in the correct position when you bite.
 Dentists can usually spot one at an early age.
-They are likely to recommend fixing a crossbite because if left untreated, this condition can result in an uneven jaw and numerous oral health problems.
+They are likely to recommend fixing a crossbite with orthodontics because if left untreated, this condition can result in an uneven jaw and numerous oral health problems.

 There are various crossbite treatments available, including elastics, braces and surgery.
 The recommended treatment for you will depend on whether you have a posterior or anterior crossbite, and how severe it is.